venushadilshan/react-spinner-animated/README.md

  ``` <Spinner speed={5} customText={"Loading..."}/> ```

 This repo is just released.
-NPM package very soon with more icons.
+NPM package will be available very soon with more icons.
 Stay tuned.
 Feel free to contribute.